-The capstone for SLU's degree in urban planning and real estate development is a professional document required by the program in lieu of comprehensive examinations.
+The Urban Planning and Development Capstone is a professional document required by the program in lieu of comprehensive examinations.
 It is developed in close collaboration with your faculty advisor as your culminating experience in the program.

 Additionally, the electronic portfolio is a collection of the work you completed during your graduate program.
 It represents a deeper presentation of your skills.

 The Capstone and Electronic Portfolio are designed to demonstrate your individual mastery of the following professional competencies and contribute to your overall Student Outcome Assessment:

 Blend a body of professional knowledge with continuous learning.